Code-Institute-Submissions/MS1-infinity-gym/README.md

 creating new .html pages.

 That way I could record everything again.
 Therefore, there is probably not enough committed pages.

+#### About commit messages
+At first I struggled with commit messages to keep it short and concise, but over time I think I've improved.

 ## Features
 ---